 Picnic by the Nantahala River while watching whitewater rafters and kayakers negotiate the rapids.
-The Ferebee Memorial on the Mountain Waters National Scenic Byway offers a picnic area with tables, charcoal grills, flush toilets, and serves as a launch and take-out area.
-A suspended bridge crosses the river leading to a trail on the opposite bank.
-Located a few miles from NOC.
+At NOC, Big Wesser cafe has street tacos and riverside outdoor tables.
+A few miles down the road is the Ferebee Memorial on the Mountain Waters National Scenic Byway with a picnic area featuring tables, charcoal grills, flush toilets, and river access.

 Malaprops Bookstore & Coffee Shop